 With my intentional thoughts, I get closer to my good and invigorating goals every day.
 With that, I don’t fall prey to thoughts or moods.
 They start in my head, in my imagination.
 I make myself happier, relax better, and I am courageous.
 Good thoughts improve your mood, give you energy and out of the good ideas about all the wonderful things I can do today arise.
 The gaze lifts, the posture becomes more upright, breathing becomes more natural.
 All of this is my good physical reality.

 With increasing self-awareness, I withdrew rheumatoid arthritis further basics: stress by too little self-understanding, stress by too little self-respect and stress from misunderstandings between me and my environment.
 My ability to empathize rose to a new level alongside the new understanding for myself.

-The better we purposely care about ourselves, the better we support our healthy mental-physical-psychic reality in the healing of diseases, including over-burdened rheumatoid arthritis.
+The better we purposely care about ourselves, the better we support our healthy mental-physical-psychic reality in the healing of diseases, including stress-related rheumatoid arthritis.
 The less unhealthy, overloading tension and strain, the fewer impulses of sick, overburdening tension whatsoever are exerted through them on our joints, the less inflammation and pain occur.

 „Change the way you look at things and the things you look at will change.“

 In all things, those thoughts and ideas which receive the greatest share of attention have an extraordinary influence on our feelings and our actions before all others.
 We picture them more often and more precisely before our inner eye and connect them with more emotions.
 For better or worse.
 And we do it from dusk until dawn even in sleep, in our dreams.
 That gives us the power of choice.